Sneakycloud/Conformal_seg_with_RGB/README.md

 ## Groundtruth Data

-The groundtruth data used in this article can be obtained from the Swedish National Data Service at: [https://doi.org/10.5878/jrex-z325](https://doi.org/10.5878/jrex-z325).
+The reorganized SUN RGBD dataset that was used can be retrieved from [here](https://github.com/chrischoy/SUN_RGBD/tree/master)